Helping with this project

 • no need to copy backs, stubs, or coupons

-Whether you send scans, photos, or photocopies, please send only images of certificates you own.
-I ask you to PLEASE DO NOT SEND images captured from eBay, dealer websites, or collector websites.
-There are simply too many certificates out there .
+I ask you to AVOID SENDING IMAGES CAPTURED FROM EBAY, dealer websites, or collector websites.
+There are simply too many certificates out there.
 If I recorded every image like that, we would have a nice database and I would have no life.

 Information in spreadsheet form